bhoffman0/CIT3606Web/README.md

-# CIT3606Web
-Template for CIT 3606 Web Programming Assignments
+# template for CIT 3606
+Use this template to make your repo holding all the labs for this class

+Change this readme text to your name and class